gerardcanal/task_plan_verbalization/README.md

-# PlanVerb: Domain-Independent Verbalization and Summary of Task Plans
+# Task Plan verbalizations with causal justifications
 Verbalization and summarization of task plans.
 Examples can be found in the branch [`with_examples`](https://github.com/gerardcanal/task_plan_verbalization/tree/with_examples/verbalized_examples).

 **Authors:** Gerard Canal, Senka Krivić, Paul Luff, and Andrew Coles